-Charmaine Lee is a New York-based vocalist from Sydney, Australia.
+Charmaine Lee (b.
+1991) is a New York-based vocalist from Sydney, Australia.
 Her music is predominantly improvised, favoring a uniquely personal approach to vocal expression concerned with spontaneity, playfulness, and risk-taking.
 Beyond extended vocal technique, Charmaine uses amplification, feedback, and microphones to augment and distort the voice.
 She has performed with leading improvisers Nate Wooley, id m theft able, Ikue Mori, Sam Pluta, Tyshawn Sorey, Nate Wooley, and C. Spencer Yeh, and Ikue Mori, and maintains ongoing collaborations with Conrad Tao, Victoria Shen, Zach Rowden, and Eric Wubbels.
 Charmaine has performed at ISSUE Project Room, the Kitchen, Roulette, The Poetry Project, and MoMA PS1, and participated in festivals including Resonant Bodies, Huddersfield Contemporary, and Ende Tymes.
 She has been featured in group exhibitions including The Moon Represents My Heart: Music, Memory and Belonging at the Museum of Chinese in America (2019).
 As a composer, Charmaine has been commissioned by the Wet Ink Ensemble (2018) and Spektral Quartet (2018).
 In 2019, she was an Artist-in-Residence at ISSUE Project Room, and is an upcoming 2021 Van Lier Fellow at Roulette.
 Charmaine is currently a member of the Editorial Board of Sound American.

 Front Page PC: Luke Cheng